 The subscriber profile page contains available information about a specific email address in your list.
-We'll display a profile picture, if it's publicly available, social data, activity history, member rating, and other useful information about the subscriber.
-You can edit, unsubscribe, or delete a subscriber from their profile page.
+We'll display a profile picture if it's publicly available, social data, activity history, member rating, and other useful information about your subscriber.
+If you need to, you can edit, unsubscribe, or delete a subscriber from their profile page.

 Access a Subscriber Profile

 Subscriber profiles are available from the Lists page or via our Search tool.
-Follow the steps below to open a subscriber profile from the Lists page.
+Follow these steps to open a subscriber profile from the Lists page.

 - Navigate to the Lists page.

-- Click the title of the list your subscriber is a member of.
+- Click the name of the list that includes your subscriber.

-- Find the subscriber and click their email address to open their subscriber profile.
+- Click your subscriber's email address to open their subscriber profile.

-The top of a subscriber profile shows some general information about this subscriber.
+The top of a subscriber profile shows some general information about your subscriber.

-In addition to the subscriber's name and email address, we'll display the following.
+In addition to your subscriber's name and email address, you'll find this information.